Gregor Strasser: World War I

-When war broke out in Europe in 1914, Strasser suspended his studies at Ludwig Maximilian University of Munich to enlist as a volunteer in the German Imperial Army.
+When war broke out in Europe in 1914, Strasser suspended his studies at the Ludwig-Maximilians-Universität München (LMU) to enlist as a volunteer in the German Imperial Army.
 He served in the 1st Bavarian Field Artillery Regiment, rising to the rank of Oberleutnant and winning the Iron Cross of both classes for bravery.
-In 1918, he resumed his studies at Friedrich-Alexander-University, Erlangen-Nuremberg.
-He passed his state examination in 1919 and in 1920, he started work as a pharmacist in Landshut.
+In 1918, he resumed his studies at the University of Erlangen.
+He passed his state examination in 1919.
+In 1920, he started work as a pharmacist in Landshut.

 Paramilitary career

 In 1919, Strasser and his brother joined the right-wing Freikorps led by Franz Ritter von Epp.
 The aim of the group was to suppress communism in Bavaria.
 He established and commanded the Sturmbataillon Niederbayern ("Storm Battalion Lower Bavaria"), with the young Heinrich Himmler employed as his adjutant.
 Strasser was known for his enormous stature, commanding personality, and boundless organizational energy.
-By March 1920, Strasser's Freikorps were ready to participate in the failed Kapp Putsch, whereas his brother Otto had turned to the left of the political spectrum and helped combat this right-wing coup d'état.
+By March 1920, Strasser's Freikorps were ready to participate in the failed Kapp Putsch, whereas his brother Otto had temporarily aligned with the Social Democratic Party (SPD) and politically opposed the right-wing coup d'état.

-The Strasser brothers advocated an anti-capitalist and social revolutionary course for the NSDAP, which at the same time was also firmly antisemitic and anti-Marxist.